beijn/nai22-project4a/NAI-Project/Summaries and Conclusions/Inpainting.md

 see [^8]

 ## In [[The Piano Inpainting Application]]
-- For each piece of information, breaking down to each notes attribute, a *fill-me-in* token has to be specified upfront.
+- For each piece of information, breaking down to each note's attribute, a *fill-me-in* token has to be specified upfront.

 [^8]: G. Hadjeres and F. Nielsen.
 Anticipation-rnn: Enforcing unary constraints in sequence generation, with application to interactive music generation.
 Neural Computing and Applications, 32(4):995–1005, 2020.